-This statement outlines responsibility for selection and the conditions under which gifts are accepted.
+This statement outlines responsibility for the selection and the conditions under which gifts are accepted.

 - Transport of Gifts

 - As a general rule, the donor is responsible for packing and delivering items to the library, including any delivery costs.

 - A staff librarian is assigned responsibility for selecting items for addition to Trexler Library’s collections.
 The Director is responsible for reviewing any major gift proposal and establishing the conditions of its acceptance.

 - The responsibility of the Library to the College’s instructional and scholarly programming, and the requirements for bibliographic control, collection access, and storage prescribe the observance of the following conditions in accepting gifts:

 - The Library’s collections include books, periodicals, maps, manuscripts, correspondence, sheet music, and other non-print media such as films, slides, CDs, DVDs, and tapes.
 Other formats will be accepted only by special arrangement.

 - The Library administration reserves the right to select materials and determine their retention, location, classification and descriptive cataloging, and other considerations related to their storage, use, or disposition.
 Selection of materials for retention will be governed by Trexler Library’s Collection Development Policy.
 Restrictive conditions are usually not accepted in order that gifts may be maximally usable.

 - Gift items not appropriate for the Trexler Library collection may be sold, offered to other organizations, or otherwise disposed of as is appropriate for the particular material.

 - Appraisal costs must be borne by the donor.
 The Internal Revenue Service considers a recipient library to be an interested party and disallows an evaluation made or paid for by the Library.
 Upon request, the Library will suggest appropriate persons or organizations to be consulted for professional appraisals, or refer the donor to published pricing guides, auction records and dealers’ catalogs where the donor can determine a valuation.
 In general, the Library follows the code on appraisals established by the American Booksellers Association.